-A doctoral thesis on the objectives mentioned above to create awareness of the role of religion in expressions of everyday culture and sensitivity for the diversity of language-based expressions of religion, and a general understanding of publishing procedures.
+A doctoral thesis on the objectives mentioned above to highlight the theme of authority and its communication through religious speech and monumentalised poetry, and a general understanding of publishing procedures.

 Johannes Gutenberg-Universität Mainz

 Prof. Dr. Sabine Lefebvre (Dijon)